imoralescs/imoralescs.github.io/php_laravel.md

 ## Controller

+Controllers are essentially classes that organize the logic of one or more routes together in one place.
+Controllers tend to group similar routes together, especially if your application is structured along a traditionally CRUD-like format.

+* **What is CRUD?**

+CRUD stands for create, read, update, delete, which are the four primary operations that web applications most commonly provide on a resource.
+For example, you can create a new blog post, you can read that post, you can update it, or you can delete it.

 To create our controller, we need to used **Artisan**.

 ```
 php artisan make:controller HomeController
 ```

 After creating, you can finding on App -> Http -> Controller.
-If you can create his own directory, remember add the directory name on namespace.
-Now we can add the missing code to the following code.
+If you can create his own directory you can do it on this same directory, but remember add the directory name on namespace section of the controller code.
+The end result of artisan create controller command:

 ```
 <?php